 First is cached-items based where applications register interest in certain cached items and are notified whenever they're updated or removed.

-Second is application-generated events that allow your application to use NCache as an event propagation platform and fire custom events into NCache cluster.
+Second are application-generated events that allow your application to use NCache as an event propagation platform and fire custom events into NCache cluster.
 NCache then routes these events to other client applications that have shown interest in these custom events.

 Finally, NCache allows you to be notified separately whenever anything is added, updated, or removed.

-NCache provides an extremely fast object serialization mechanism called Dynamic Compact Serialization that requires no code change on your part to use.
+NCache provides an extremely fast object serialization mechanism called dynamic compact serialization that requires no code change on your part to use.